Travelcy/Travelcy/documentation/operations-manual.md

 ## Analytics
 For analytics we use Firebase https://firebase.google.com/ , it gives us useful data on the demographic of our users, retention (do users only use the app for a certain period of time), etc.

+## Ads
+For ads we use Google Admob https://admob.google.com/home/